YemenOpenSource/backup-tables/README.md

 the datetime `2024_08_22_17_40_01` will be varied based on your datetime.

-You can also use the `php artisan backup:tables <targets>` command to back up tables, where `<targets>` is a space-separated list of tables names or models.
+You can also use the `php artisan backup:tables <targets>` command to back up tables, where `<targets>` is a space-separated list of table names or models.

 ```php
 use WatheqAlshowaiter\BackupTables\BackupTables; // import the facade